 Bujumbura Bujumbura Mairie, Burundi Travel Guide

-Rusizi, Kibira, and Ruvubu National Parks are protected areas.
+Rusizi, Kibira, and Ruvubu National Public parks are protected areas.
 Conservation efforts protect wildlife (hippos, chimpanzees, birds) and their natural habitats.

 Waste management infrastructure in Bujumbura is limited.
 Recycling is minimal.
-Littering remains a problem in many areas.
+Littering remains a problem in a lot of areas.

-While Lake Tanganyika is vast, access to clean drinking water and managing water resources remain challenges for the local population.
+While Lake Tanganyika is vast, access to clean drinking water and handling water resources remain challenges for the local population.

 Carbon offset options are not directly available locally.
 Travelers can choose to offset their international flights through third-party providers.